albertlauncher/documentation/src/_docs/faq.md

 ##### Why are items not sorted the way I prefer?

 Simply because Albert does not know your preferences.
 The results of the different plugins are not sorted in a special order.
-Fortunately albert remembers your usage patterns.
-In detail Albert sorts urgency, score and length of title in this order.
-The score is determined by the score an extension gives the item and the usage frequency.
+Fortunately Albert remembers your usage patterns.
+In detail Albert sorts by urgency, score and length of title, in this order.
+The score is determined by the score an extension gives the item and the usage score.
+The score of the extension is often the ratio of the match length to title length and the usage score is your usage history with a pinch of magic.
 If you use albert a while you will get a comfortable order of the items.
 Just "train" it.

 ##### How can I autostart Albert?